 Just about everyone has asked themselves the question.
 “Should I buy an RV?”
-Or maybe, "should I travel in an RV or stay in hotels?"
-They're common questions for a good reason.
+Or maybe, “should I travel in an RV or stay in hotels?”
+Or, simply, “What are the pros and cons?”
+They’re common questions for a good reason.
 The idea of an RV is filled with the romance of the road and the freedom to travel when and where you want.
 But buying an RV – whether a huge Class A motorhome or a minimalist camper trailer – is a lot like getting your “dream” job.
 The thought of having it is exciting and all-consuming… getting it is amazing… the first bit is one big adventure… and then you have to deal with real-life poop.
 In the case of an RV, the real-life poop can be, well, real-life poop.

 So we’ve come up with a comprehensive list of the pros and cons of owning an RV.
 For the sake of this discussion, we’ll consider an RV to be any motorhome, conversion van, fifth-wheel trailer, or camper trailer – basically, anything with wheels that you can sleep in.
 Most of the points will relate to just about all of the above RV’s but there will be exceptions.
 For example, your teardrop camper probably won’t have an indoor shower.